stanford-crfm/levanter/docs/Overview.md

 Now that we have a basic understanding of how `pjit` works, let's add it to our trainer.
 We'll start by creating a mesh with `num_devices` devices, and then we'll add a `with mesh:` block to our training loop.
-Inside the `with mesh:` block, we'll add a `pjit` call to our `training_step` function, specifying that the `input_ids` and the keys should be partitioned along the "data" axis of the mesh, and that the output should not be partitioned.
+Inside the `with mesh:` block, we'll add a `pjit` call to our `training_step` function, specifying that the `input_ids` and the keys should be partitioned along the `data` axis of the mesh, and that the output should not be partitioned.
 We'll also add a

 ## Model Parallelism with Activation Sharding